 - 1. Report receipt of the reexamination file in the group on the PALM terminal and forward the file to the group's reexamination clerk. - 2.
-Date stamp the date of receipt in the group on the reexamination file. - 3.
-Charge file to the supervisory primary examiner of the group art unit indicated on the reexamination file on the PALM terminal and forward the file to the supervisory primary examiner. - 4.
+Date stamp the date of receipt in the group on the reexamination file. - Charge file to the supervisory primary examiner of the group art unit indicated on the reexamination file on the PALM terminal and forward the file to the supervisory primary examiner. - 4.
 The supervisory primary examiner promptly reviews the subject matter of the patent in which reexamination was requested and either transfers the request file (which should rarely occur) or assigns it to a primary examiner.
-The primary examiner is informed and the request file is returned to the group's reexamination clerk for entry of the examiner's name into PALM. - 5.
-At about 6 weeks after the filing of the request, the request file should be given to the examiner and charged to him or her on PALM. - 6.
+The primary examiner is informed and the request file is returned to the group's reexamination clerk for entry of the examiner's name into PALM. - At about 6 weeks after the filing of the request, the request file should be given to the examiner and charged to him or her on PALM. - 6.
 The primary examiner then drafts a decision on the request and returns it to be typed on a "special" basis, normally within 8 weeks after the filing date of the request. - 7.
 The typed decision is forwarded to the primary examiner for signature.
 After signing, the file is returned to the group clerical unit for mailing and PALM update, normally within 10 weeks after the filing date of the request.

-The initial reexamination files \hwere regular patent application files which \had orange tape applied to the face. \\\The current reexamination file wrappers \\\ have an orange color for easy identification.
+The initial reexamination files wered regular patent application files which had@ orange tape applied to the face.
+The current reexamination file wrappers have an orange color for easy identifination has been filed in a particular parect.
+I new matter may be introduced into the patent.